 Cannabis advocates like to argue that weed has been used in society for thousands of years.
 But there has always been some level of contention about just how far back cannabis consumption actually goes.

 Some swear tokers have been indulging for 4,000 years or so, while others believe the plant was a gift brought to Earth by one Jerry Garcia and popularized back in the 1960s.
-But it turns out that the earliest known use was actually around 2,500 years ago, according to a new paper published this week in the journal Science Advances.
+But it turns out that the earliest known use was actually around 2,500 years ago, according to a paper published this week in the journal Science Advances.

-A research team consisting of archaeologists and chemists from the Chinese Academy of Sciences and the Chinese Academy of Social Sciences in Beijing recently discovered significant traces of THC at the Jirzankal Cemetery, an ancient burial ground located in the darkest regions of the Pamir mountains in western China.
+A research team consisting of archaeologists and chemists from the Chinese Academy of Sciences and the Chinese Academy of Social Sciences in Beijing discovered significant traces of THC at the Jirzankal Cemetery, an ancient burial ground located in the darkest regions of the Pamir mountains in western China.
 Although cannabis remnants have been found before, the latest find is the only one to this day where THC, the stoner component of marijuana, was part of the uncovering.
 None of the others showed signs of ancient societies using the plant to get high.